geotrev/sri-lock/README.md

 $ paopu
 ```

-Paopu creates a `.paopu-cache` file to track things like version numbers and sub-resource integrity hashes for packages defined in your paopu config.
-You can add it to your `.gitignore` if you prefer.
+Paopu creates a `.paopu-cache` file to track version numbers and sub-resource integrity hashes for packages defined in your paopu config.
+You this file to your `.gitignore` if you prefer.

 ## Why?